cosmos/ibc/spec/ics-025-handler-interface/README.md

 ### Packet relay

-Packets are permissioned by channel (only a module which owns a channel can send on it).
+Packets are permissioned by channel (only a port which owns a channel can send or receive on it).

-`sendPacket` attempts to send a packet, returning an error if the packet cannot be sent (perhaps because the sending module does not own the channel in question or because the channel is frozen), and returning a unique identifier if successful.
+`sendPacket` attempts to send a packet, returning an error if the packet cannot be sent (perhaps because the sending module is not bound to the port in question or because the channel is frozen), and returning a unique identifier if successful.

 The returned identifier will be the same as that sent by the timeout handler `timeoutPacket`, so it can be used by the sending module to associate a specific action with a specific packet timeout.